stackriot/dokku-gulp-tasks/README.md

 gulp db:push [--env <env>] [--mariadb]
 ```

-Pushes the database from your local Vagrant machine to a remote Dokku app.
+Pushes the database from the local Vagrant machine to a remote Dokku app.

 ```sh
 gulp db:pull [--env <env>] [--mariadb]
 ```

-Pulls the database of the remote Dokku app to your local Vagrant machine.
+Pulls the database of the remote Dokku app to the local Vagrant machine.

 ```sh
 gulp db:backup [--env <env>] [--mariadb]
 ```

-Creates timestamped dumps of the databases from both your local Vagrant machine, and the remote Dokku app to the `/databases` directory.
+Creates timestamped dumps of the databases from both the local Vagrant machine, and the remote Dokku app to the `/databases` directory.